tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 ### Examine kubernetes services

+1. kube-proxy is the Kubernetes service agent that is responsible to implement Kubernetes services definitions in a Kubernetes environment.
 We will run this lab from `worker1` so we can explore the iptables rules that kube-proxy has set up.
+Run the following command to ssh into worker1.

 ```
 ssh worker1
 ```

-Let's take a look at the services and pods in the `yaobank` kubernetes namespace.
+2. Let's take a look at the services and pods in the `yaobank` kubernetes namespace.

 ```
 kubectl get svc -n yaobank